 Payday lending, which provides consumers an advance on their paychecks, has boomed in the last 20 years.
-This guide contains statistics about payday lenders in the United States.
-So, how many payday loan stores are there in the USA?
+There are around 23,000 payday lenders in the United States.
+For comparison, there are only 13,438 McDonalds restaurants in the U.S..

 Online stores have seen a particularly sharp increase of usage.
 Every year, $9 billion is paid in payday loan fees.
 The CFPB hopes to see the amount of payday loan stores decrease dramatically, particularly in the current COVID climate.
 With the financial struggles that the coronavirus has brought about, around 3% of Americans say they’ve had to borrow cash using a payday loan, deposit advance, or pawn shop loan.